Whistle (Flo Rida song): Music video

 The music video for "Whistle" was directed by Marc Klasfeld and premiered on May 24, 2012, at 4 p.m.
 EST. A preview of the video was released on May 21, 2012.
 It was filmed in Acapulco, Mexico.
 A behind-the-scenes video was released the next day on May 25, 2012.
 It makes use of split screen at various points.
 It mostly shows Flo Rida lying on a bed on a beach singing the song.

 Hamish Macbain of NME described the video, "The video setting: Flo Rida, topless, head shaved, shorts on, on a cliff edge.
 Other video personnel: women in bikinis, some allowed to whistle to take Flo Rida’s dream outlined at the beginning of this track one step closer to reality."
 Becky Bain of Idolator reviewed the video positively, saying: "Flo Rida's thinly-veiled sexual euphimism, 'Whistle', gets exactly the type of video you’d expect: shot in sunny Acalpulco, the ... vid[eo] features boobs, babes, bikinis, and little else.
 The clip also acts as a video pamphlet for any millionaires out there looking to find the next location for their luxury vacation.
 Flo Rida and his booty-shakin’ ladies not included, but with an unbelievable setting like this, you can do more than just whistle the night away."
 A writer of Rap-Up noted that "Water, women, and wild parties rule" with the video and further wrote that viewers will "escape to paradise with Flo".
 Katherine St Asaph of Popdust gave a mixed review for the video, writing that "it's fitting that the 'Whistle' video is basically an update of 'Wild Ones,' with less Sia and more whistling".
 However, she praised the landscapes in the video, saying that "This could double as a travel commercial–a commercial for the very idea of travel.".

+In other media

+A 2014 YouTube fan video made for actor Josh Hutcherson using a cover of "Whistle" went viral on TikTok in 2023 after users started posting bait and switch videos in which the viewer is unexpectedly shown the video in various creative situations.
+It was viewed as a modern-day successor to the Rickroll internet trend.